RangerMauve/js-ipfs-fetch/README.md

 Links will have a trailing slash for folders.

+If the folder contains an `index.html` it will be served as a file instead of performing a directory listing.

+### `await fetch('ipfs://CID/example/', {headers: {'X-Resolve': none}})`

+If you specify the `X-Resolve: none` header in your request, the resolution of `index.html` will be ignored and a directory listing will always be performed.

 ### `await fetch('ipfs://CID/example/', {headers: {Accept: 'application/json'}})`

 If you specify a URL for a folder, and set the `Accept` header to only contain `application/json`, the directory will be enumerated and the list of files/folders will be returned as a JSON array.